gordon-matt/Dependo/README.md

 ## Info

-Dependo is a library that let's you resolve dependencies from anywhere via a singleton call to `EngineContext.Current`.
+Dependo is a library that let's you resolve dependencies from anywhere via a singleton call to `DependoResolver.Instance`.
 This is mostly useful for resolving dependencies in static classes, including extensions methods.

 Additionally, there is an `IDependencyRegistrar` interface to let you register dependencies from anywhere, such as class libraries.
+If you need to take advantage of implementation-specific registration features, you can make use of the more specialized dependency registrar, such as `IAutofacDependencyRegistrar`, `IDryIocDependencyRegistrar`, etc.

-Check the demo project for how to use it.
+Check the demo project for a clearer idea on how to use Dependo.

 ## NuGet Packages
 > Dependo: https://www.nuget.org/packages/Dependo/